 Lords Kakadu & Arnhemland Safaris

 Lords Kakadu and Arnhemland Safaris has been connecting guests to the Northern Territory’s ‘Top End’ for over 25 years.
-Located 170km southeast of Darwin, Kakadu National Park is one of the world’s most magnificent natural reserves, boasting 280 bird species, 77 mammals, 50 species of freshwater fish, 132 reptiles and more than 50,000 years of Indigenous history and culture.
+Located 170 kilometres (106 miles) southeast of Darwin, Kakadu National Park is one of the world’s most magnificent natural reserves, boasting 280 bird species, 77 mammals, 50 species of freshwater fish, 132 reptiles and more than 50,000 years of Aboriginal history and culture.

 The wetlands of Kakadu are a birdwatcher’s paradise, due to the immense concentration of waterbirds, including magpie geese, whistling ducks, great egrets, royal spoonbills, black-winged stilts, great-billed herons, brolgas, comb-crested jacanas and black-necked storks (jabirus).

 The combination of floodplains and wetlands, savanna woodlands, sandstone cliffs and escarpments provide sanctuary for agile and Wilkins’ rock wallabies, northern bandicoots, black and antilopine wallaroos, northern quolls, dingoes, flying-foxes, ghost bats, goannas, frogs, pythons, and cathedral termite mounds.
 But it is the massive populations of the world’s largest reptile, the saltwater crocodile, that makes this area so famous.